Katiana-lee/Yumm/README.md

 # Project Overview

 # Yumm
-An app to discover meal recipes for infants up to toddlers.
+An app to discover organic meal recipes for infants and up.

 ## Project Description